Joe Moeller

 Joe Moeller scattered nine hits in his first MLB win.
 The 5-2 victory over the Milwaukee Braves was keyed by Duke Snider who went 2-for-3 and figured in three of the Dodgers’ five runs.
 In this letter gentleman Joe Moeller writes about the contest.
 “I was only 19 when the picture of me

-Sandy Koufax earned one of his 9 career saves in relief of Joe Moeller
+Sandy Koufax earned one of his 9 career saves in relief of Moeller

-Sandy Koufax earned one of his 9 career saves in relief of Joe Moeller
+Sandy Koufax earned one of his 9 career saves in relief of Moeller

-A heady 21-year old Joe Moeller got the start on May 24, 1964 squaring off against future Hall of Fame pitcher Jim Bunning.
-Philadelphia came into the game with the best record in baseball.
-Moeller was unfazed, scattering three hits over six innings.
-Manager Walt
+A 21-year-old Joe Moeller started on May 24, 1964, facing future Hall of Famer Jim Bunning.
+Philadelphia entered the game with the best record in baseball.
+Moeller stayed calm, allowing three hits over six innings.
+Manager Walt Alston replaced Moeller with Sandy Koufax.
+Los Angeles left-hander Koufa

 Moeller recounts the thrill of having Koufax relieve him